GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 #### antifungal RCV_000063
 * Notes: Internal note: some work on new GOCHE terms required before this can be added.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### cell cycle G1 RCV_000104
-* Notes: No annotation to cell cycle phase terms
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### base pairing RCV_000080